webqit/port-plus/README.md

 port+ ──► MessageEventPlus ──► e.ports+
 ```

-Here, Port+ interfaces emit `MessageEventPlus`, which itself has each port in `e.ports` as a Port+ interface.
+Here, Port+ interfaces emit `MessageEventPlus`, which recursively has each port in `e.ports` as a Port+ interface.

 ---